The-Fuse/Flask_app_on_heroku/readme.md

 For using these endpoints, you have to send a jwt token with each request and with appropriate permissions to access that particular endpoints.
 I have already added tokens in the 'JWT tokens' section of this readme.
 Since the application don't have a frontend, you can use curl or postman to use these endpoints.

-- GET '/movies' - used to get all movies
+- GET '/students' - used to get all students
-- GET "/actors" - used to get all actors
+- GET "/teachers" - used to get all teachers
-- POST "/movies" - used to add more movies
+- POST "/teachers" - used to add more teachers
-- POST "/actors" - used to add more actors
+- POST "/students" - used to add more students
-- PATCH "/movies/int:movie_id"  -   used to change details of specific movie
+- PATCH "/teachers/int:teacher_id"  -   used to change details of specific teacher details
-- PATCH "/actors/int:actor_id"  -   used to change details of specific actor
+- PATCH "/students/int:student_id"  -   used to change details of specific stydents details
-- DELETE "/movies/int:movie_id" - used to delete a specific movie
+- DELETE "/students/int:student_id" - used to delete a specific student data
-- DELETE "/actors/int:actor_id" - used to delete a specific actor
+- DELETE "/teachers/int:teacher_id" - used to delete a specific teacher

-##### GET '/movies'
+##### GET '/teachers'

-- Fetches a dictionary of movies with key:value pair of total number of movies.
+- Fetches a dictionary of teachers with key:value pair of total number of teachers.
 - Request Arguments: None
 - Permission: required
 - Returns: